millanp/edge-of-stability/README.md

 ### Preliminaries

+Run `conda env create --file environment.yaml` to create the Conda environment.
+Run `source env.sh` to generate the appropriate environment variables, as described below.

 To run the code, you need to set two environment variables:
 1. Set the `DATASETS` environment variable to a directory where datasets will be stored.
  For example: `export DATASET="/my/directory/datasets"`.